| An Essay on

 car a lump of atoms (itself a social construct ¾ there is no getting away from

 this) or is it a sign?
 It is both, and the one no less than the other.
+Similarly, an economic activity can be seen from two different

 angles.
 At the most "material" level, each economic activity can be represented